-a) All new dual admission students entering in the Fall semester will be invited to a required program-specific information session, which will usually take place in October or November.
-These sessions will cover critical dual admission requirements specific to your program, and will give you the opportunity to meet representatives from the professional/graduate schools you will eventually transition to.
+a) All new dual admission students entering in the Fall semester will be invited to a required dual admission information session, which will usually take place in September or October.
+These sessions will cover critical dual admission requirements and expectations.
 You will also find out about some of the valuable university resources available that our dual admission students are strongly encouraged to take advantage of.
 A follow up online presentation and quiz must be completed through Canvas.

 b) All dual admission students should be aware of the minimum GPAs required to remain in good standing in their specific dual admission programs.
-You can find these requirements in your original agreements, or you can go to the main dual admission program page at http://www.nova.edu/undergraduate/academics/dual-admission/index.html.
+You can find these requirements in your original agreements, or you can go to the main dual admission program page at https://undergrad.nova.edu/academics/premier-programs/dual-admission/index.html.
 You must also meet the minimum GPAs at the end of the fall semester prior to transition and maintain until transition.
 Please note that programs may update their GPA requirements periodically, but you will continue to be responsible for the GPA requirements stated in your agreement.
 However, you would be subject to any changes in the determination of student status.
-For students in dual admission programs in any of the health professions or law, please be reminded that the calculation of cumulative and science GPA for the purpose of dual admission program eligibility will not reflect the “grade forgiveness/repeated courses” policy, all grades for retaken courses will be included.
+For students in dual admission programs in any of the health professions or law, please be reminded that the calculation of cumulative and science GPA for the purpose of dual admission program eligibility will not reflect the “grade forgiveness” policy, all grades for retaken courses will be included.

 c) In addition to minimum GPA requirements, most dual admission programs have specific pre-requisite requirements, which must be completed at NSU as part of the undergraduate degree prior to transitioning to the graduate/professional program (unless previously completed in advanced high school programs for college credit).
 You can find these requirements in your original agreements, and your academic advisor has access to any updates.
 Dual admission students should carefully review their academic plans and GPA progression on a regular basis, in collaboration with their academic advisors.
 For additional information about advising resources, please visit http://www.nova.edu/ugadvising/index.html.